mbolacsi/Recipe_Website/README.md

 ## Team Name: The Ghost Baguettes

-## Project Name: "Idiot Sandwich Recipes"
+## Project Name: Idiot Sandwich Recipes

 ## Project Description: We are making a recipe app.